artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

-The DACS standard does not include rules about access points, but it does include general high-level guidance on their use and where relevant information can be found when constructing controlled vocabulary terms (See pg xxiv in Describing ARchives: A Content Standard, Second Edition).
+The DACS standard does not include rules about access points, but it does include general high-level guidance on their use and where relevant information can be found when constructing controlled vocabulary terms (See pg xxiv in Describing Archives: A Content Standard, Second Edition).

 .. _dacs-subject-access-points: